aquaright1/SonicAI/README.md

 The simple folder is for single core processing traning model

 I have included my successful training checkpoints if you would like to restore those and test for yourselves

+HIGHLY recommended to set species_elitism to 1 in the config file, this prevents your genomes from going extinct and starting over